albertobas/olive-oil-trust/README.md

 The contracts are written in Solidity using Hardhat, an Ethereum development environment.
 All the contracts are upgradeable and most of them are UUPS compliant.

-The front-end code is mostly written in TypeScript using Next.js, a React.js framework, and it is implemented based on an hexagonal architecture in which the global state exists outside the core and persists globally using Redux.
+The front-end code is mostly written in TypeScript using Next.js, a React.js framework, and it is implemented based on a hexagonal architecture in which the global state exists outside the core and persists globally using Redux.

 Finally, data are queried from a local TheGraph node using GraphQL.
 The subgraph that is used is set to support multiple networks, relevant deployment data will be shared accordingly.